mlochbaum/BQN/implementation/vm.md

 When a block is pushed with **DFND**, an instance of the block is created, with its *parent frame* set to be the frame of the currently-executing block.
 Setting the parent frame when the block is first seen, instead of when it's evaluated, is what distinguishes lexical from dynamic scoping.
 If it's an immediate block, it's evaluated immediately, and otherwise it's pushed onto the stack.
 When the block is evaluated, its frame is initialized using any arguments passed to it, the next instruction's index is pushed onto the return stack, and execution moves to the first instruction in the block.
 When the RETN instruction is encountered, an index is popped from the return stack and execution returns to this location.
 As an alternative to maintaining an explicit return stack, a block can be implemented as a native function that creates a new execution stack and returns the value in it when the **RETN** instruction is reached.
 This approach uses the implementation language's call stack for the return stack.

-Local variables are manipulated with the **LOCO** and **LOCM** instructions, which load the value of a variable and a reference to it (see the next section) respectively.
+Local variables are manipulated with the **LOCO** (or **LOCU**) and **LOCM** instructions, which load the value of a variable and a reference to it (see the next section) respectively.
 These instructions reference variables by *frame depth* and *slot index*.
 The frame depth indicates in which frame the variable is found: the current frame has depth 0, its block's parent frame has depth 1, and so on.
 The slot index is an index within that frame.

 Slots should be initialized with some indication they are not yet defined.
-The variable can be defined with SETN only if it hasn't been defined yet, and can be accessed with LOCO or modified with SETU or SETM only if it *has* been defined.
+The variable can be defined with SETN only if it hasn't been defined yet, and can be accessed with LOCO or LOCU or modified with SETU or SETM only if it *has* been defined.

 ### Variable references: ARRM LOCM SETN SETU SETM